 Once that process is underway, researchers jump in to measure the band gap density at different pressures.
 They’ve found that as tensile strength increases, the band gap decreases.
 At points beyond 9 percent tension, direct semiconduction even begins to occur.
 This is a huge deal, because it means an electron clearing the diamond’s band gap with zero interruption.

 Long story short, if these findings remain consistent, we’re sitting pretty for the next ten years of optoelectronics.

 Beyond a truly mind-blowing feat of micro-engineering, these findings indicate that the next leaps in semiconductor efficiency will come from physically altering the density of substances.
 The icing on the cake is that this process can be continuous and reversible.
 A.K.A., you’ll never have to take your Macbook into the Apple store to have its diamonds replaced.

 While that’s a few years out, “The Dawn of a Diamond Age of Electronics,” as one industry pioneer puts it, is upon us.

 Thobey Campion is the former Publisher of Motherboard.
-You can jump the band gap into our electric diamond future with him here.
+You can subscribe to his Substack here.